 Children who need additional support in this area may:

-- Mix up similar-sounding words (“coat” vs. “goat”)
+- Mix up similar-sounding words (“coat” vs “goat”)

-- Struggle to hear differences in rhymes
+- Struggle to hear the differences in rhymes

-- Seem inattentive during verbal instructions
+- Seems inattentive during verbal instructions

 - Have delayed speech or limited vocabulary